josenymad/hexagonal-architecture-api/README.md

 I have also added a second route, to read all of the records in the database.

 There isn't really any real world application for this program, I just wanted to build something to help me understand hexagonal architecture.

+Going forward, I'd like to improve the error handling.